madeleinevarda/CoreTech_analysis/README.md

 # CoreTech - E-commerce Analysis

 CoreTech is a global e-commerce company that has sold more than 28M dollars of popular electronics since its inception in 2019.
-With vast amounts of previously underutilized data on sales, product offerings, the loyalty program, and refunds, we are now thoroughly analyzing this information to uncover critical insights.
-This analysis aims to enhance CoreTechs's commercial performance and has been prepared for presentation to key stakeholders to drive informed company recommendations.
+With vast amounts of previously underutilized data on sales, product offerings, the loyalty program, and refunds, I am partnering with the head of the Operations team to thoroughly analyze this information and uncover critical insights.
+This analysis and reccomendations will be used to enhance CoreTechs's commercial performance across the sales, marketing, and product teams.

 The Entity Relationship Diagram can be found [here](https://github.com/madeleinevarda/elist_analysis/blob/main/ERD.png).